tibramo/angular-presence/README.md

 ##Examples

-See [this page](http://katebe.github.io/angular-presence/) for live exmaples.
+See [this page](http://katebe.github.io/angular-presence/) for live examples.

 ##Usage
 1. `bower install --save angular-presence` or download the script directly.